 Process of cast house slag granulation

-The process of cast house slag granulation starts with separation of molten slag from liquid hot metal.
-The molten liquid slag is led into the granulation chamber through a series of runners protected by lining and sand.
-Direct contact between pressurized water stream and molten liquid slag takes place in the granulation chamber.
-Due to rapid cooling and the impact of water pressure, the molten slag is granulated into vitreous sand like particles which form a slurry mixture with water.
-This slurry mixture of water and granulated slag is transported to the dewatering station.
+The process of cast house slag granulation starts with separation of liquid slag from the HM.
+The liquid slag is led into the granulation chamber through a series of runners protected by lining and sand.
+Direct contact between pressurized water stream and liquid slag takes place in the granulation chamber.
+Due to rapid cooling and the impact of water pressure, the liquid slag is granulated into vitreous sand like particles which form a slurry mixture with water.
+This slurry mixture of water and granulated slag is transported to the de-watering section.

-The simplest dewatering method is through gravel layered filtering bed.
+The simplest de-watering method is through gravel layered filtering bed.
 This filter bed is periodically back washed with water and air for removal of the choking by small particles of the slag.
-The most popular dewatering equipment is the rotating dewatering drum of INBA process.
+De-watering facilities of the RASA is composed of several filtering beds, which are made up of layers of different particle size pebble bed at the bottom.
+The most popular de-watering equipment is the rotating de-watering drum of INBA process.
 The granulated slag and water slurry is distributed evenly over the whole length of the drum.
 Axial vanes inside the drum continuously lift the granulated slag and deposit it onto a conveyor belt located above the distributor.
 The fine mesh on the exterior of the drum retains the granulated slag and allows the water to filter through.
 The granulated slag layer at the bottom of the drum creates a self filtering effect.

-After dewatering the residual moisture of the granulated slag is around 8% to 10 %.
-The dewatered water is cleaned, cooled and recycled.
+After de-watering the residual moisture of the granulated slag is around 10 % to 12 %.
+The de-watered water is cleaned, cooled and recycled.
 The dried slag is conveyed to the granulated slag storage for dispatch to the customers.
 Water vapours generated during the slag granulation are emitted through a stack normally made of stainless steel.